Botox Therapy for Every Dental Practice

 While most individuals associate their dentist with teeth – dentists are also experts in the head, face and neck.
 As long as the dentist received the proper botox education, preferably a course tailored as botox training for dentists, they are as qualified if not more qualified than any other medical professionals!
 Dentists have all the requisite training to offer these injections in a safe atmosphere and, because they are bona fide medical professionals, this is not outside the scope of their expertise by any stretch.

 Dentists can also offer Botox for therapeutic reasons.
 TMJ, for instance, can be treated by Botox.
 The muscle-arresting effects of Botox can bring relief from the sometimes nearly unbearable pain that accompanies this condition.
 There are other dental conditions that are sometimes treated in this way, as well, and ones dentist may recommend the usage of this substance if one should show up to the office presenting one of these conditions.

 It is important when choosing a dentist for botox and dermal fillers to pick one that has proper Botox Certification.
 Botox Certification should entail at least 16 hours of live hands on patient training, which upon completion the doctor will be presented with proper certification.

 The American Academy of Facial Esthetics (AAFE) is the industry leader in providing the most updated and comprehensive training in all facial esthetic fields.
-We offer two full days of live hand on patient training to teach proper procedures and technique with regards to botox and dermal fillers.
+We offer live hand on patient training to teach proper procedures and technique with regards to botox, dermal fillers and PDO threadlifts.
 For more information about our courses check out our Botox and Dermal Fillers Training page.